Termination of Employment Contract: Important Information

 Last Working Day and End of the Notice Period

-The employment relationship officially ends with the end of the notice period.
-Unless otherwise agreed, the last working day is the final day of this period.
+The employment officially ends with the end of the notice period.
+Unless otherwise agreed, the final day of this period is the last working day.

 vectra team